mlswg/mls-protocol/draft-ietf-mls-protocol.md

 version of herself using a new credential signed under a new IdentityKey, then performing a remove of the old leaf.
 This is fine as long as the credential binds to the same identity for the application.
-If this verfication is not met, there is no authentication guarantee at the application layer anyway.]]
+If this verification is not met, there is no authentication guarantee at the application layer anyway.]]

 ## Tree Hashes